 Cribb’s Kitchen is at once a casual place to grab a burger and a beer as well as where to find chef-driven creations like pork belly confit alongside handcrafted cocktails.
 Vibrant energy warms this hotspot best-known for its annual burger cook off, with the winning burgers landing on the menu.
 Chef William Cribb, who was named a South Carolina Chef Ambassador in 2017 (a program that recognizes four of the state’s leading chefs each year), showcases fresh, seasonal and sustainable ingredients in upscale dishes with South Carolina roots, from boiled peanuts to shrimp and crispy oysters with grits.
 Chef Cribb is on fire!
 He’s also the creative spark behind the wildly popular Willy Taco, a cantina with a fiesta vibe, and The Kennedy, with its small plates, craft cocktails and Art-Deco inspired restaurant.

-Level 10 is the first rooftop restaurant in downtown Spartanburg.
+Rick Erwin’s Level 10 is the first rooftop restaurant in downtown Spartanburg.
 The swanky dining room occupies the tenth floor of the new AC Hotel Spartanburg and opens onto four terraces that offer 360-degree views of the city.
-Expect white tablecloths, candlelight, attentive service and mouthwatering small plates like crab beignets, gnocchi with duck confit, and Moroccan-spiced lamb.
-The idea is to order a variety of flavors for a shareable feast.
-Consider starting the evening at the bar, sipping your pick among the list of eclectic wines or handcrafted cocktails.
+Expect white tablecloths, candlelight, attentive service and a mouthwatering menu featuring a variety of fresh fish, signature cut steaks and pork, and much more.